OROHealth/gom-jabbar/poutine/RobotMaker.md

 - Nordo: boil potatoes and give their current softness level
 - Bizar: fry potatoes with mutiple oil choices
 - Oldoporto: keep things at a specific temperature in a pot
-- Pierre: mix ingredient in a cardboax, allow the box to be send to needy user
+- Pierre: mix ingredient in a cardboax, allow the box to be sent to needy user